WALTER HARRY STANLEY 1898–1957

 Occupation: Works manager

-Household: living with wife Susan, son Arthur, born 1921 and a carpenter, daughters Alice, born 1920 and a linker, Pauline, born 1934 and two people whose records are officially closed.
+Household: living with wife Susan, son Arthur, born 1921 and a carpenter, daughters Alice, born 1920 (1919 on birth register), a linker, Pauline, born 1934 and two people whose records are officially closed.

 In 1924 he was a carpenter and joiner and a member of the Amalgamated Society of Woodworkers.
 He was transferred to the Narborough branch.
 His wife Susan Stanley died in 1980 at St Katherine’s Convent in Leicester.